 Even when I would buy a new toy, the interaction would only last so long before he seemed bored again.
 It wasn’t much later that I came across Montessori principles and ideas and most notably the method of presenting work to children.
 In every blog, pin, or Instagram post I saw, toys and activities were displayed outwardly on a shelf, one activity per space.
 The toys presented to the children were simple, open-ended, and limited in number.
 And yet the children were always so engaged!

 I was astounded!
-The idea that less could mean more in the realm of toys was a true eye opener for me.
-I immediately decided to implement these ideas in the best way I could in our home.
-I didn’t have money for the pretty shelves so I made do with a small bookshelf we had on hand.
+The idea that less could mean more in the realm of toys was a true eye-opener for me.
+These ideas were implemented immediately in our household.
+Initially, I didn’t have money for the pretty shelves so I made do with a small bookshelf we had on hand.

 I discovered that when the toys were presented in such an open manner, he was no longer overwhelmed by the large basket of toys.
 The fewer options he had available the more in-depth he played with each toy.

 Children tend to become overwhelmed, avoid their toys, and actually play less when they are presented with a large number of toys in bins and boxes.

 This method of open toy storage and presentation, instead, creates a peaceful, less cluttered look and feel to play spaces.
 When not bogged down by clutter, children play more and for longer.

 Open display with Toy Rotation

 Keeping toy presentation simple and limited was easy when my oldest was a new toddler, but before long more birthdays and hoildays passed and his toy collection outgrew our little bookshelf.

 Rather than get rid of toys or purchase more shelves (thus creating more toys in his tiny space), I started storing away some of the toys and only putting out for play, a few at a time.

 When I found him appearing uninterested in his “out for play” toys, I would move a few “new” (had been stored away) toys out and put others back into storage.